arjunghosh4/fraud-detection-neo4j/README.md

 and that your Neo4j Desktop DBMS is running locally.

-Q: Queries return no results
+# Queries return no results
-A: Try a simple check:
+Try a simple check:

 ```bash
 MATCH (n) RETURN count(n);